 Let’s get started.

 1. Time to Shop for an Incubator

 Buying a solid incubator is vital in the process of hatching chicken eggs.
-The reason is because you need to maintain a constant temperature and humidity level to have any success in hatching your own eggs.
+The reason is that you need to maintain a constant temperature and humidity level to have any success in hatching your own eggs.

-But first, let's see what you should consider when buying an incubator:
+Let’s see what you should consider when buying an incubator: